PyMVPA/PyMVPA/doc/source/support.rst

 Reporting A Bug
 ---------------

 If you think you have discovered a bug, please report it.
 Only known bugs can be fixed.
 If you have a GitHub_ account, the easiest way to report a bug is via the `issue tracker`_ -- just click the "Create Issue" button, describe your problem, and submit.
 If your are using a Debian package of PyMVPA, you can alternatively use the :command:`reportbug` command.
+We would appreciate if in your bug report you would include the output of call to :func:`mvpa.wtf()<mvpa.base.info.wtf>`, which summarizes the details of your system.

-If you spot an error in the documentation, simply leave a comment at the bottom of the corresponding webpage on pympva.org (comments can be made without the need for any type of account).
+If you spot an error in the documentation, simply leave a comment at the bottom of the corresponding webpage on *pympva.org* (comments can be made without the need for any type of account).

 If you don't like either way, please post to the user mailing list (see above).